basavaraj-hampiholi/basavaraj-hampiholi.github.io/_pages/cv.md

 ### BMW Car IT Gmbh, Ulm, Germany     12/2018 – 02/2022
 #### <i> Ph.D.
 Student | Deep Learning and Computer Vision </i>
 - Data analytics for gesture control technologies: Recognition of driver intentions using combined gesture and head pose data.
 - Designed and trained a novel deep neural network model for human action recognition in videos.
-Further, I proposed a new transformer-based fusion strategy to combine
-  multiple modalities that are homogeneous or heterogeneous.
-Our approaches not only achieved state-of-the-art results but are also resource efficient.
+Further, I proposed a new transformer-based fusion strategy to combine     multiple modalities that are homogeneous or heterogeneous.
+Our approaches not only achieved state-of-the-art results but are also resource-efficient.
 - Pose estimation of Sortbots using keypoint detection methods like keypoint RCNN, and HRNet.

 ### NEC Labs Europe, Heidelberg, Germany    04/2018 – 09/2018